romcal/romcal/packages/generator/README.md

 build only emits declarations and esbuild supplies its own helpers.
 This package emits JavaScript that ends up inside the published bundles, so it turns `importHelpers` off and inlines them instead of adding a `tslib` dependency to every consumer.

+`main` points at TypeScript source while `types` points into `dist`, here and in the other internal packages.
+Every tool in this repository already reaches the sources directly, through the tsconfig paths or Jest's `moduleNameMapper`, so the entry point only matters to plain Node — which is how the commitlint config loads the rite's calendar ids, before anything has been built.
+TypeScript is the one consumer that must not see the sources: it would pull them into whichever program imported them and fail that program's `rootDir`, so it gets the declarations instead.